zalyoung/gitlab-handbook/content/handbook/engineering/development/sec/security-risk-management/srm-planning.md

 ---
-title: Security Policies and Threat Insights planning
+title: Security Risk Management Planning
 ---

 ## How we do planning